-In 1996, Congress passed a law that bars certain persons who have accumulated a certain period of “unlawful presence” in the U.S. and then left the country from becoming US permanent residents for a period of time unless they first obtain a waiver.
+In 1996, Congress passed a law that bars certain persons who have accrued a certain period of unlawful presence (UP) in the US and then left the country from becoming US permanent residents for 3 to 10 years unless they obtain a waiver.

-Persons who have accumulated 180 days or more of unlawful presence after April 1, 1997, and have then left the country, cannot return to the U.S. for 3 years.
-Persons who have accumulated one year or more of unlawful presence after April 1, 1997, and have then left the country, cannot return to the U.S. for 10 years.
-Persons who illegally return to the U.S. without seeking a waiver must wait outside the U.S. for a period of 10 years before they can apply for a waiver.
-The same rule applies to persons who illegally reenter the U.S. after being deported.
+Persons who have accumulated more than 180 days of UP after April 1, 1997, and have then left the country, cannot return to the US for 3 years.
+Persons who have accrued one year or more of UP after April 1, 1997, and have then left the country, cannot return to the US for 10 years.
+Persons who illegally return to the US without seeking a waiver must wait outside the US for a period of 10 years before they can apply for a waiver.

 Skype Consultations Available!

-A person can accumulate unlawful presence by (1) entering the U.S. without inspection; (2) by overstaying the expiration date on his I-94; or (3) by violating his status if he is notified by the government that he has done so.
+A person can accumulate UP by (1) entering the US without inspection; (2) by overstaying the expiration date on his I-94; or (3) by violating his immigration status.

-A waiver may be obtained by submitting Form I-601 to the USCIS and demonstrating that the person’s U.S. citizen or permanent resident spouse or parent(s) would suffer “extreme hardship” unless the person was granted a waiver.
+A waiver may be applied for by submitting Form I-601 to the USCIS and demonstrating that the person’s US citizen or permanent resident spouse or parent(s) would suffer “extreme hardship” unless the person is granted a waiver.

-This page is broken up into the following subsections:
+This page is divided into the following subsections:

 VIDEOS – UNLAWFUL PRESENCE

-- I-601A Provisional Unlawful Presence Waiver The new Provisional Unlawful Presence Waiver (I-601A) allows eligible immediate relatives of U.S. citizens to apply for a waiver while in the U.S. before going to their home countries for their green card interviews.
+- I-601A Provisional Unlawful Presence Waivers – The Provisional Unlawful Presence Waiver (I-601A) allows certain persons to apply for waivers of unlawful presence in the US before going to their home countries for their green card interviews.

 - Policy Memo: Filing Exceptions for Form I-601 and Any Associated Form I-212 (6-13-12)